Liliom

 By Ferenc Molnár

-In a new German translation by Terézia Mora
+In a new translation from the Hungarian by Terézia Mora

 Bertolt-Brecht-Platz 1